Looking for Cryptowatch info and tutorials? Check out Cryptowatch Guides.

 High CPU usage

-If the chart and interface are not lagging but Cryptowatch is consistently using a lot of CPU (50% or more), you can try a few things:
+If the chart and interface are not lagging but Kraken Pro/Cryptowatch is consistently using a lot of CPU (50% or more), you can try a few things:

 1. In the settings panel, throttle the order book refresh rate

-If none of the suggestions above help, you can reach out to us with some diagnostics to get some help.
+If none of the suggestions above help, you can follow the steps below to reach out to us with some diagnostics to get further assistance.
 It’s possible you’ve stumbled across a bug or inefficiency in our code that is causing the issue.

-- Save the profile file and email it to firstname.lastname@example.org, along with the following details:
+Finally, find the saved profile file in your downloads folder and email it to email@example.com, along with the following details: